istify/istify.github.io/_posts/2022-02-27-HTB_Driver.md

 I then looked at the http server first.
 You get prompted for basic auth credentials, but `admin`/`admin` works and gives us access to a Website called "MFP Firmaware Update Center".

 ## Foothold
-The most interesting part of this page is a file upload under the "Firmware Updates" tab.
+The most interesting part of the web page is a file upload under the "Firmware Updates" tab.
 I tried around with this upload for a bit and uploaded e.g. executables, as the site claims these should be tested.
 However after a time I gave up on this.
 As this is a Windows box an other option would be to trigger an NTLM connection using the file upload.
 I saw something similar on HtB in the past with an SQL injection, that you could exploit to get an NTLM connection.

 We can trigger an NTLM connection in this case by uploading an `.scf` file.
 There is a blog post on [pentesterlab](https://pentestlab.blog/2017/12/13/smb-share-scf-file-attacks/) about this.
 First I started responder using:
 ```